mcephas7/LHFX/README.md

 •	Optional cryptographic hashing

-•	No modification of evidence source
+•	No modification of the evidence source

 •	Full command logging